yijing-sie/Calculator/README.md

 # Calculator
 ## A Simple calculator enables **add**, **subtract**, **multiply** or **divide** on multiple digit numbers
-* Double click the [Calculator.jar](Calculator.jar) to trigger the calculator
+* Double-click the [Calculator.jar](Calculator.jar) to trigger the calculator
-* The [Main.java](src/application/Main.java) implements the the main class for this JavaFX application
+* The [Main.java](src/application/Main.java) implements the main class for this JavaFX application
 * The [application.css](src/application/application.css) configures the theme of the application

 There are 4 features in this calculator: